socius-org/sentibank/README.md

 vader_original = load.origin("VADER_v2014")
 ```

 This will load the original dataset associated with the VADER sentiment dictionary.
 You can replace "VADER_v2014" with other original dictionary identifiers.
-The loaded data will be in the form of a Pandas DataFrame, allowing you to explore and analyse the original sentiment data directly.
+The loaded data will allow you to explore and analyse the original sentiment data directly.

 ## Contributing